sinatra/sinatra.github.com/extensions.markdown

 style.
 The extension API (`Sinatra.register` and `Sinatra.helpers`) is provided to help extension authors with this task.

-__Important:__ The following notes on `Sinatra::Base`, `Sinatra::Default`, and
-`Sinatra::Application` are provided for background only - extension authors should not need to modify these classes directly.
+__Important:__ The following notes on `Sinatra::Base` and `Sinatra::Application` are provided for background only - extension authors should not need to modify these classes directly.

 ### `Sinatra::Base`